Albinism in Malawi: Health and education

 People with albinism in Malawi face significant health challenges, particularly related to skin cancer due to increased sensitivity to ultraviolet radiation.
 Access to adequate healthcare and protective measures, such as sunscreen and protective clothing, is often limited, especially in rural areas.

 Educational opportunities for PWAs are also hindered by discrimination and lack of resources.
 Visual impairments associated with albinism can affect learning, and without appropriate support, many children with albinism struggle academically.

 Advocacy and representation

 In 2019, six individuals with albinism ran for parliamentary and local government positions in Malawi, aiming to combat stigma through political engagement.

 In 2021, Malawi's parliament welcomed its first ever elected albino lawmaker, Overstone Kondowe, marking a significant step towards inclusion.

 Government and international response

 The United Nations has warned that people with albinism in Malawi are at risk of "systemic extinction" due to relentless attacks fueled by superstitions.

 Efforts have been made to integrate PWAs into public service roles.
 In 2022, Malawi's police service welcomed its first officers with albinism, aiming to restore confidence in law enforcement.

+On 19 June 2026, the government of Malawi announced the National Action Plan on Persons with Albinism (2026–2030).
+The plan recognised the impact of poverty on people with albinism, as well as discrimination experienced in employment and accessing social security.
+The plan included commitments to expand vocational training, entrepreneurship, and digital literacy programs tailored to people with albinism; improve access to microfinance; promote public and private sector employment opportunities; and ensure that people with albinism, particularly women and older people, are included in social security programmes.